-- Power down the server.

 - 2. Do one of the following:

-- · Disconnect each power cord from the power source.
+- Disconnect each power cord from the power source.

 - Disconnect each power cord from the server.

-- Do one of the following:
+- 3. Do one of the following:

 - Extend the server from the rack.

 - Remove the server from the rack.

-- 4. Remove the access panel.

-- 5. Do one of the following:

-- If a tertiary riser cage is not installed, install the serial port.
+- 5. If a tertiary riser cage is not installed, perform the following steps: - a.
+Remove the serial port blank.